Create OpenID Connect app integrations

 • Device Authorization: Use device authorization as the grant type for a client acting on behalf of a user.

 • Implicit (hybrid): Use an implicit grant type for a client acting on behalf of a user.
-Select the type of token you want to use:
+Select the type of token that you want to use:

 • Allow Access token with implicit grant type

-• Enter one or more Sign-in redirect URIs where Okta sends OAuth responses.
+• Sign-in redirect URIs: This is where Okta sends OAuth responses.
+Enter one or more URIs.

-• Enter one or more Sign-out redirect URIs where Okta redirects the browser after logging out from the relying-party and terminating its end-user session.
+• Sign-out redirect URIs: This is where Okta redirects the browser after signing out from the relying-party and terminating its end-user session.
+Enter one or more URIs.

-• Select the appropriate Login flow option.
-If you choose Send ID Token directly to app (Okta Simplified), you're also able to choose OIDC scopes for the flow.
+• Send ID Token directly to app (Okta Simplified): Select the OIDC scopes for the flow.

 Single page apps

-• The Client Credentials section contains important information necessary for authentication flows.
+The Client Credentials section contains important information necessary for authentication flows.

 • Client ID: This is the public identifier required by all OAuth flows.
 This identifier is randomly generated when you create the app integration.

-• Client authentication: Choose the method to use for client authentication.
+• Client authentication: Choose the method to use for client authentication:

-• In the General Settings section, you can configure the following settings for your app integration:
+In the General Settings section, you can configure the following settings for your app integration:

 • Authorization Code: Use an authorization code as the grant type for a client acting on behalf of a user.